El Yunque National Forest: Climate

-Puerto Rico has a tropical climate, specifically a tropical rainforest climate, while higher elevations over 3,000 feet border on a subtropical highland climate.
+Puerto Rico has a tropical climate, specifically a tropical rainforest climate, while higher elevations over 3,000 ft border on a subtropical highland climate.
 There is no distinct wet or dry season in El Yunque; it rains year-round.
 The temperature and length of daylight remain fairly constant throughout the year.
-The average temperature in the summer is 80 °F (26 °C) high and 68 °F (20 °C) low and in the winter 72 °F (22 °C) high and 58 °F (15 °C) low, Temperatures can drop below 50 °F (10 °C) on clear nights during the winter, but never below freezing.
+The average temperature in the summer is 80 °F high and 68 °F low and in the winter 72 °F high and 58 °F low, Temperatures can drop below 50 °F on clear nights during the winter, but never below freezing.
 All of these factors provide a year-round growing season.

 Ecology and conservation

 La Mina River and trail in El Yunque – leads to La Mina roaring waterfall and connects to the Big Trees Trail.

 Its ecosystem is specifically surveyed by the Management Team of Ecosystems (Equipo de Manejos de Ecosistemas), which is led by Pedro Rios.
 Due to its location in the northeastern part of Puerto Rico, the incoming trade winds from the Atlantic Ocean bash into the mountains, leading to an excess of rainfall registered at about 240 in per year.
 This process is called orographic lift and accounts for the intense rainfall and constant cloud presence in this mountainous region.
 This constant cloud cover and persistent winds produced by the adiabatic process of air particles rushing up through the mountainside have affected the morphology of El Yunque, but the most effect has been on the bosque enano or dwarf forest.

 The forest is home to over 200 species of trees and plants, 16 of which are endemic to the forest.
 The critically endangered Puerto Rican amazon (Amazona vittata), with an estimated wild population of 58–80 individuals in the wild, occurred exclusively in this forest until November 19, 2006, when another wild population was released by the Department of Natural Resources in the municipality of Utuado's Río Abajo State Forest.

 El Yunque National Forest contains one designated wilderness area, El Toro Wilderness, which is the only tropical rainforest in the United States National Wilderness Preservation System.